-- 1. Click Tools > Central Responses, and then click Response Objects. - 2.
+- 1. Choose the appropriate method to remove a user-specified response: - For IBM Security Virtual Server Protection for VMware agents only, select Default Repository > Shared Objects and then click Response Objects. - For all other agents, select Tools > Central Responses, and then click Response Objects. - 2.
 Select the User-Specified tab. - 3.
 Select the response, and then click Remove. - 4.
 Click Yes in the alert window to confirm your changes.

-Configuring log evidence Response Objects
+Configuring log evidence response objects